MagnumMacKivler/proppertextures/README.md

 # GMOD Train Shared Textures Pack (GTSTP)
 A shared texture pack for GMOD train addons.

-## Rules for contribution.
+## Rules for contribution

-* Follow the naming and folder location conventions
+* Follow the naming and folder location conventions.

   This means you need to look at our files, see how we do things, and follow that.
 For example: